 HiSET testing in Montana is only open to state residents.
 Applicants need to provide proof that they live in Montana through an official government-issued ID.
 Test takers who are stationed at a U.S. military installation or who are in a U.S. federal correctional facility must claim Montana as their state of residency.

 Montana does not require HiSET applicants to attend any prep course or to first take an official practice test but getting all set for the five HiSET subtests is absolutely advisable as the tests are rigorous.

 The state of Nevada is using two HSE (high school equivalency) exams that are available in America, the HiSET and GED.
-The minimally required age in Nevada is 16 years old, but applicants who are 16 or 17 must meet very strict requirements.
+The minimum required age in Nevada is 16 years old, but applicants who are 16 or 17 must meet very strict requirements.

 They need, for example, to present official permission from their school district along with parental permission.
 Please contact a test center in your area for specifics prior to scheduling your HiSET tests.